Skip to content

 How can men practice mindful sex more safely and respectfully?

-• Take breaks if either person feels overwhelmed.
+• Pause or take breaks if overwhelmed.

 When should I avoid mindful sex completely?